 Table of Contents

-A courier business delivers items (e.g. packages, documents, products, medical supplies) from one location to another.
-This can be from a business-to-business, business-to-consumer or directly from one person to another.
+A courier business delivers items like packages, documents, products, or medical supplies from one location to another.
+A courier company may deliver important documents, packages, and other items, requiring secure and reliable transportation.
+These services can be business-to-business (B2B), business-to-consumer (B2C), or directly person-to-person.

 Part One – How to Start a Courier Business